 Delaware 01-0801232 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification Number) 525 Executive Blvd.
-Elmsford, New York 10523 (Address of principal executive office) (Zip Code) Registrant's telephone number, inc eluding area code: (914) 233-3004

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol Name of each exchange on which registered Common stock, par value \$0.001 per share NOAV NASDAQ Capital Market

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes \Box No \boxtimes

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes \Box No \boxtimes
+Employer incorporation or organization) Identification Number) 969 Pruitt Ave 77569 Tyler, Texas (Address of principal executive office) (Zip Code) , ne number, including area code: (914) 233-3004 Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol Name of each exchange on which registered Common stock, par value \$0.001 per share NAOV NASDAQ Capital Market Securities registere ed pursuant to Section 12((g) of the Act: None indicate by check mark if the registrant is a well-No ⊠ known seasoned issuer, a s defined in Rule 405 of the Securities Act.
+Yes \square ndicate by check mark if the registrant is not requ nired to file reports pursua ant to Section 13 or Section 15(d) of the Act.
+Yes \Box

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports) and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer □ Non-accelerated filer ⊠ Accelerated filer □ Smaller reporting company ⊠ Emerging growth company □

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C 7262(b)) by the registered public accounting firm that prepared or issued its audit report. \Box

-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. \Box

-Indicate by check mark whether any of those error corrections are restatements that required recovery analysis of incentivebased compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to \$240.10D-1(b). \Box

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \Box No \boxtimes

-The aggregate market value of our common stock held by non-affiliates as of June 30, 2022, was approximately \$17,539,360.
+Indicate by check mark whether the registrant (1) has filed all reports re Exchange Act of 1934 during the preceding 12 months (or for such shaper reports) and (2) has been subject to such filing requirements for the pa norter period that the registrant was required to file such Indicate by check mark whether the registrant has submitted electronic pursuant to Rule 405 of Regulation S-T (\S 232.405 of this chapter) du that the registrant was required to submit such files).
+Yes \boxtimes No \square Indicate by check mark whether the registrant is a large accelerated fil reporting company or an emerging growth company.
+See the definitions reporting company," and "emerging growth company" in Rule 12b-2 s of "large accelerated filer," "accelerated filer," "small Large accelerated filer Non-accelerated filer Accelerated filer □ Smaller reporting company □ Emerging growth company □ If an emerging growth company, indicate by check mark if the registrar complying with any new or revised financial accounting standards pro Indicate by check mark whether the registrant has filed a report on effectiveness of its internal control over financial reporting under Secti by the registered public accounting firm that prepared or issued its audit on 404(b) of the Sarbanes-Oxley Act (15 U.S.C 7262(b If securities are registered pursuant to Section 12(b) of the Act, indicate registrant included in the filing reflect the correction of an error to pre · · he Indicate by check mark whether any of those error corrections are resubased compensation received by any of the registrant's executive of §240.10D-1(b). □ Indicate by check mark whether the registrant is a shell company (as de efined in Rule 12b-2 of the Exchange Act).
+Yes □ No X The aggregate market value of voting stock held by non-affiliates as completed second quarter and based on the closing prince Nasdaq Capital Market, was approximately \$4,830,581.

-The number of shares outstanding of the registrant's Common Stock as of April 17, 2023 was 1,662,377 shares.
+The number of shares outstanding of the registrant's common stock as of April 8, 2024 was 2,784,354 shares.